aureliechicart/okanban/README.md

 Clone this repository.

-In the terminal, at the root of the folder project, run the following command to install the dependencies :
+In the terminal, at the root of the folder project, run the following command to install the dependencies:

 ```bash
 npm i